Ryder Cup 2023 tee times and schedule in full

 While the United States has a 27-14-2 lead in the series dating to 1927, Europe has a 11-9-1 edge going back to 1979 when Continental Europe was invited to join players from Britain and Ireland.

 The Americans have not won on European soil in 30 years.
-This could be their best chance to end that drought, coming off a 19-9 mauling in 2021 at Whistling Straits.
+This could be their best chance to end that drought, coming off a 19-9 trouncing of Europe in 2021 at Whistling Straits.

 This year’s renewal in Rome begins on Friday and ends on Sunday and this is the schedule for the week.